KipK/a-better-history-card/README.md

 > Because HA attributes carry no unit metadata, declare units via `attribute_units` so series
 > can be matched onto a shared scale — see the [`attribute_units`](#data) option.
+> Attribute chips added with the visual picker can also be edited directly: right-click the chip
+> (or long-press on touch) to set its `unit` and `scale_group` before it is saved to the card config.

 ### Other highlights

 - **Multi-entity, multi-attribute** — combine as many series as needed on one graph.
-- **Scale groups** — group series onto a shared Y-axis by unit (e.g. all temperatures together, all humidity readings together).
+- **Scale groups** — group series onto a shared Y-axis by unit or explicit `scale_group` (e.g. all temperatures together, all humidity readings together).
 - **Per-series styling** — color, line mode (stair / line / column), and line width per series.
 - **Climate overlay** — heating/cooling state visualized as a background band on climate series.
 - **Flexible time range** — rolling relative window (e.g. last 48 h) or fixed absolute date range, with an optional date-range picker in the graph.